Reading Time: 3 minutesParenting coach and mum of two Katherine Winter-Sellery shares three steps to defuse any fight with your child.

-Ask your child to help identify a solution to the problem at hand.
+Ask your child to help identify a solution to the fight at hand.
 Maybe your children can agree to take turns sharing a favourite toy.
 If you catch your teenager sneaking out to meet their friends, maybe you help them find a safe space for a socially distant hangout instead of sending them straight to their room.
 The goal is to build your child’s ability to objectively problem-solve and to let them know that the two of you are on the same team.
 Solo problem-solving is rarely effective.
 Collaboration sets the tone for your child to feel that you’re invested in them meeting their needs and want to find a solution that meets your needs too – but not at their expense of getting to meet theirs.

 Learning to defuse disagreements is challenging, and it requires commitment and effort to overcome your own emotional response.
-But the 3-Step ACTion plan can help both parents and children learn to treat each other with love and respect.
+But the 3-Step ACTion Plan can help both parents and children learn to treat each other with love and respect.

-More about Katherine Winter–Sellery
+More About Katherine Winter–Sellery

 Katherine Winter–Sellery has been helping families through a guidance approach to parenting for over 20 years.
-She’s a 3x Tedx speaker, parenting coach and mum of two.
+She’s a 3x TEDx speaker, parenting coach and mum of two.
 Along with being the founder of Conscious Parenting Revolution, she is one of the creators of the Guidance Approach to Parenting, a programme that applies conflict resolution skills to communicating more effectively with children.